captbaritone/jordaneldredge.com/podcasts/fireside/index.md

 title: Software Engineering Fireside Chat Podcast
 ---

-_This podcast is now defunct, but remains online in archival form_
+_This podcast is now defunct, but remains online in archival form._

 ## Description